A mini moment on 'My Morning Rituals'

 You speed up by slowing down

-I often get asked about my daily rituals and routines so I thought I would share them in the hope some elements may help you too.
+I often get asked about My Morning Rituals so I thought I would share them in the hope some elements may help you too.
 I am not an expert at all, but at the age of 50 I just want to feel my best, to nurture my natural curiosity to learn and to do a few things to care for myself that just sets me up for my day and helps me create balance.

 All it costs is a little pocket of your time, which you more than get back when you notice the sense of calm and the incomparable comfort of feeling more in control of your life.
 Taking care of yourself is productive, to commit to a daily routine thats yours and makes you feel good so you can head into your day feeling your best.